-Description: The City will work on developing the Chesapeake Bay TMDL Action Plan during the first two years of this permit cycle in accordance with the permit requirements.
-The Chesapeake Bay TMDL Action Plan was submitted to the Virginia Department of Environmental Quality with the July 1, 2014 through June 30, 2015 MS4 Annual Report, and a revised Chesapeake Bay TMDL Action Plan was submitted to the Virginia Department of Environmental Quality 1, 2015 through June 30, 2016 MS4 Annual Report.
+Description: The City worked on developing the Chesapeake Bay TMDL Action Plan during the first two years of this permit cycle in accordance with the permit requirements.
+The Chesapeake Bay TMDL Action Plan was submitted to the Virginia Department of Environmental Quality with the July 1, 2014 through June 30, 2015 MS4 Annual Report, and a revised Chesapeake Bay TMDL Action Plan was submitted to the Virginia Department of Environmental Quality uith the July 1, 2016 MS4 Annual Report.
+A Draft TMDL Action Plan for the 2018-2023 permit cycle was submitted to the Virginia Department of Environmental Quality with the Registration Statement and was received by DEQ on 5/18/2018.